mobiletonster/blogposts/code/aspnetcore/Authentication_Part1.md

 Once Visual Studio 2019 loads, click `create new project` and we're going to be creating an ASP.NET Core web application.
 Give it a name of `Authn` as the name of the solution and application.
 I put it in a folder called `delete me` so i can remember to get rid of this when i'm done, but you can put it wherever you like.

-[!NOTE] Blob index tags also provide the ability to store arbitrary user-defined key/value attributes alongside an Azure Blob storage resource.
-While similar to metadata, only blob index tags are automatically indexed and made searchable by the native blob service.
-Metadata cannot be indexed and queried unless you utilize a separate service such as Azure Search.

-To learn more about this feature, see Manage and find data on Azure Blob storage with blob index (preview).

 Select ASP.NET Core 5.0 and create an ASP.NET Core web application MVC (model view controller).
 Enable Razor runtime compilation by checking the box.

 We now have a blank MVC application in ASP.NET Core.
 To run this application I prefer to switch from `IIS Express` to use the built-in kestrel web server.
 To do that switch to the name of the project `Authn` and then hit play (F5 shortcut key).